WakiMak/trentent.github.io-forked/_posts/2015-07-08-citrix-universal-print-server-troubleshooting-printing-blank-pages-or-inconsistent-printing.md

   </tr>
 </table>

-To enable the UPS functionality and have your network printers use the Citrix UPD you need to enable a Citrix group policy object on the & server (that's why you see Citrix Group Policy Management (x64) 1.7.0.0). &nbsp;If you have a version older than 1.7.0.0 then you won't have the relevant policy available to you:
+To enable the UPS functionality and have your network printers use the Citrix UPD you need to enable a Citrix group policy object on The XenApp Server (that's why you see Citrix Group Policy Management (x64) 1.7.0.0). &nbsp;If you have a version older than 1.7.0.0 then you won't have the relevant policy available to you:

 <div style="clear: both; text-align: center;">
   <a href="http://3.bp.blogspot.com/-5PnZeJjjWm4/VZ3c3JcuilI/AAAAAAAAA6s/-4nYQRv7X2s/s1600/Screen%2BShot%2B2015-07-08%2Bat%2B8.30.25%2BPM.png" style="margin-left: 1em; margin-right: 1em;"><img border="0" height="456" src="http://3.bp.blogspot.com/-5PnZeJjjWm4/VZ3c3JcuilI/AAAAAAAAA6s/-4nYQRv7X2s/s320/Screen%2BShot%2B2015-07-08%2Bat%2B8.30.25%2BPM.png" width="640" /></a>
 </div>

-Setting this setting to either "Enabled" setting turns on the UPC feature. &nbsp;For any network printer that you map to the Windows Print Server with the UPS it will use the Citrix UPD. &nbsp;To verify this, go to your & server and map a printer from the UPS and look at the driver.
+Setting this setting to either "Enabled" setting turns on the UPC feature. &nbsp;For any network printer that you map to the Windows Print Server with the UPS it will use the Citrix UPD. &nbsp;To verify this, go to your XenApp server and map a printer from the UPS and look at the driver.

 <table align="center" cellpadding="0" cellspacing="0" style="margin-left: auto; margin-right: auto; text-align: center;">
   <tr>